AzureCloudWorkshops/ACW-InfrastructureAsCode/Part1-IntroductionToIaC_terraform.md

 ### Completion Check

-Before moving on, ensure that you have a file called `main.tf` in a folder called `iac\terraform` at the root of your repository.
+Before moving on, ensure that you have a file called `main.tf` in a folder called `iac\terraform\Part1_Main_Module` at the root of your repository.

 !["The file main.tf along with the commands to create in bash"](images/Part1-terraform/image0002-creatingTheTerraformFile.png)